yuuna/fluent-plugin-mqtt/README.md

 - topic: Topic name to be subscribed
 - username: User name for authentication
 - password: Password for authentication
+- format: Input parser can be chosen, e.g. json, xml

 Output Plugin can be used via match directive.